swethaiyerPM/microsoft-graph-docs/api-reference/beta/api/authenticationbehaviors-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a single [authenticationBehaviors](../resources/authenticationbehaviors.md)  object in the response body.
+If successful, this method returns a `200 OK` response code and a single authentication behavior from the [authenticationBehaviors](../resources/authenticationbehaviors.md) object in the response body.

 ## Examples